salmanghouridev/salmanghouridev/README.md

-# Hi there, I'm Salman Ghouri! 👋
+# Hi there, I'm Salman Ghori! 👋

 I'm a passionate Open Source software developer who thrives on exciting projects and continuously explores new technologies.
 Feel free to connect with me on any of my social platforms!